geukuei88/Introduction-to-Python-Assignment.ipynb/README.md

 # Introduction-to-Python-Assignment.ipynb
 My first Github Repository.
-The assignment helps in understanding simple python codes, for loop and while loop.
+This is an assignment to help me understand simple python codes including "for loop" and "while loop".
 I was able to use plotlib, seaborn to draw Histograms, Pie chart and Line graphs.
+I also made simple analyses using clean and dirty data.